ON THE ISSUES

 As the son of a union steelworker and school teacher, Saafir Rabb understands the need to be paid a living wage for meaningful work.
 This is why he supports the proposed increase in the federal Minimum Wage to $15/hour and, more specifically, the establishment of living wages.

 Saafir also believes it is possible for Maryland’s 7th District to achieve Full Employment.
-In the past two decades, Saafir’s company has helped to create hundreds of construction trade jobs in the Baltimore and DC metropolitan areas.
-His goal is for all federal infrastructure funding allocated to the 7th District to prioritize hiring from the capable workforce, including talented licensed professionals and union laborers, already living here.
+In the past two decades, Saafir’s company built a solar manufacturing plant that led to the creation of 1,000 jobs in San Diego.
+He has also helped to create hundreds of construction trade jobs in the Baltimore and DC metropolitan areas.
+His goal is for all federal infrastructure funding allocated to the 7th District to prioritize hiring from the capable local workforce, including talented licensed professionals and union laborers, already living here.
 This approach will incentivize residents to stay in the District and contribute to a growing tax base.

 Some District residents may require Vocational Training, or re-training, in order to secure jobs in emerging industries such as information technology, multi-platform media, and renewable energy.
 Although the national unemployment rate is at an all-time low, there are thousands of people in our District who continue to experience barriers to employment, such as low-income entry-level workers who cannot afford advanced training programs, individuals whose felony convictions are a barrier to work after they re-enter society, and veterans returning to civilian life.

-Saafir will work hard to secure resources to support any individual living in the District who is seeking full-time, stable employment.
+Saafir will work hard to secure resources to support Small Businesses and any individual living in the District who is seeking full-time, stable employment.

 Whether renters or homeowners, we all care about our neighborhoods.
 We appreciate the value of historic landmarks that increase Property Values and contribute to the culture and attractiveness of an area.
 We want to live in communities that are safe and welcoming, with trees and green spaces for recreation.
 Everyone living in the 7th District has a need for stable and affordable housing that has functioning heat, air, water, plumbing, and electricity.